11 Spots A Hidden GPS Tracker Could Be On Your Car!

 What Should I Do If I Found A GPS Device On My Car?

-If you find a tracking device on your car, here are some steps you should take immediately.
+Okay, so now you know where a GPS car tracker might be hidden, but what should you do if you find one?!
+If you find a tracking device on your car, here are the steps you should take immediately!

 - Remove The GPS Car Tracker: Once you have determined who placed the tracker and have taken any necessary legal action, you can remove the tracker from your vehicle.

 - Notify Police: If you suspect that the vehicle racker was placed by someone with malicious intent, it's important to contact the police and file a report.